 - Because heating sugar in the microwave is very tricky this recipe needs to be made as written, and the recipe should not be doubled.
 But, it’s easy enough to use the same bowl to make multiple batches one after another if you need to make more.

-- Make sure to use a thick, high quality microwave safe bowl.
+- Make sure to use a thick, high quality microwave safe bowl with a handle.
+I love my large pyrex measuring cups for this .
 Thin glass bowls can break easily from how hot the mixture gets in the microwave.
 It’s not worth attempting it, the clean up will be terrible, I promise.

 - To help with clean up, grease the bowl you are using with non stick spray before adding your ingredients.
 And the spoon or spatula you are stirring with.